-But modern trampolines are a different beast to those of days gone by, so choosing the right trampoline can be quite complicated.
-This guide will take you through the different types of trampolines, the safety features they offer, and how to buy the best trampoline for your kids.
+- Modern trampolines are a different beast to those of days gone by, so choosing the right trampoline can be quite complicated.

 If you're wondering whether or not you should buy a trampoline, ask your kids what they think.
 Chances are most younger children will respond with a resounding yes.